 Neuroscience tells us that anxiety is created by worry or negative thinking.
 It’s common for anxiety suffers to negatively forecast the future.

 When you are anxious you can’t think with logic, reason or intellect, that part of your brain is shut down.
-Instead you think from a part of our brain which is negative.
-It will always see thing from the worst possible perspective, it’s constantly in a state of high alert.
+Instead, you think from a part of our brain which is negative.
+It will always see things from the worst possible perspective, it’s constantly in a state of high alert.
 This is why you may feel that there is always something to worry about.
 The emotional part of your brain is helping you to create a constant ‘worry list’ in your mind.

 If you are anxious you will spend a lot of time with your fight/ flight mode engaged.
 This is your basic survival response.
 When it’s activated you release a number of stress hormones which will increase your heart and breathing rate.
-Anxiety can be created as a one off event or it can build up gradually over time.
+Anxiety can be created as a one-off event or it can build up gradually over time.
 These excess stress hormones may mean that you often feel jittery and that you find it difficult to switch off and relax.

 Types of Anxiety

 I have successfully helped many people find freedom from all different types of anxiety.
-Just like you they all wanted it to go away and just needed help to make it happen.
+Just like you, they all wanted it to go away and just needed help to make it happen.
 By working together we can enable you to overcome any type of anxiety no matter how long it has been an unwelcome part of your life.

 Generalised Anxiety Disorder (GAD).
 GAD is one of the most common anxiety disorders.
 It is marked by intense, unrealistic and uncontrollable anxieties usually connected to a number of objects, ideas and events.
 People with GAD are likely to worry about how others perceive them and have negative feelings about the future.

 Social Anxiety Disorder (SAD).
-People with SAD experience an intense fear or discomfort in social situations, to such an extent that they may try to avoid social contact as much as possible.
+People with SAD experience intense fear or discomfort in social situations, to such an extent that they may try to avoid social contact as much as possible.
 Excessive blushing, shaking, stammering, sweating, rapid speech and nausea often accompany SAD.

 Obsessive Compulsive Disorder (OCD).
 Suffers of OCD may experience intrusive thoughts and images and follow compulsive rituals in response to these thoughts.
 OCD is a very debilitating condition and can have a very damaging effect on mental health and wellbeing if not successfully addressed.